 Web Apps, Mobile Apps, API Apps, Function Apps (or Functions), in Azure App Service all run in an App Service plan.
-Apps in the same subscription, region, and resource group can share an App Service plan.
+Apps in the same subscription, and region can share an App Service plan.

 All applications assigned to an App Service plan share the resources defined by it.
 This sharing saves money when hosting multiple apps in a single App Service plan.

 Your App Service plan can scale from Free and Shared SKUs to Basic, Standard, and Premium SKUs giving you access to more resources and features along the way.

 If your App Service plan is set to Basic SKU or higher, then you can control the size and scale count of the VMs.

 For example, if your plan is configured to use two "small" instances in the Standard tier, all apps in that plan run on both instances.
 Apps also have access to the Standard tier features.
 Plan instances on which apps are running are fully managed and highly available.

 The pricing tier (SKU) of the App Service plan determines the cost and not the number of apps hosted in it.

 This article explores the key characteristics, such as tier and scale, of an App Service plan and how they come into play while managing your apps.